Easy Game Pie

 You can now buy packs of three different selections of ready-prepared game or you can use all cubed venison.
 Combine the game with a good-quality bought red wine sauce and a glass of port, cook it slowly while you forget about it, then finally top with ready-made puff pastry – and everyone will think you've been working for days.

-NOTE: packs may no longer be easy to find in supermarkets since Delia originally wrote this recipe, however you should be able to find them online
+NOTE: packs may no longer be easy to find in supermarkets since Delia originally wrote this recipe, but she has given an alternative of using only venison.
+If you have a good butcher they may make up the amount needed for you, otherwise a Google search shows many online suppliers

 This recipe first appeared in Sainsbury's The Magazine Serves 6